Jiu-Jitsu for Teenagers. My Own Personal Account

 A Passion is Born

 I lost all the extra fat in my body, decided by myself to stop drinking soda and eating junk, I even started to have a six-pack.

 I decided to register for my first Jiu-Jitsu tournament: the Rio De Janeiro State Championship Of 1993 as a Yellow Belt.

 I was proud of myself for entering the tournament.
 I heard a lot of people saying, just go have fun, what matters is that you are willing to participate.

 I wanted to win though!
-I did not go there to take part.
-For the first time I found something I wanted to be great at.
+I did not go there to take part in it.
+For the first time, I found something I wanted to be great at.

 I won!!
 Two matches to the gold.
 It was amazing and the rest is history.